Happy New Year! We hope you had a nice Christmas break and are looking forward with positivity to 2022.

 Finally, remember over time, it’s the consistency that strengthens your willpower and will help you to see your goals through to the end.
 In fact, research has shown that willpower, just like a muscle, can be strengthened over time.
 The important thing is you keep going, show up each week and create a healthy routine that fits into your lifestyle.

 You will fit right in at Gym Plus.
 Gym Plus is a warm, welcoming and diverse community who help each other to achieve their goals, through friendly trainers, teamwork and technology.
-Want to try us out for free first?
-Grab a guest pass HERE.
+Want a club tour?
+Then get in touch HERE today.